Interviews can be tough.

 If you don’t hear back within 4-5 business days of your interview, it’s completely acceptable to follow up with either the person who’s been your point of contact throughout the interview process, or the hiring manager for the position.
 Keep the follow up very short and seek to provide value, rather than coming across as being pushy or nudging them toward making a decision.

-Will this be the year you land your dream job?
+Make this the year you land your dream job.